schwering/limbo/README.md

 # A Reasoning System for First-Order Limited Belief

+_Note: This `rewrite` branch is far from finished.
+Check out the `master` branch for a more stable version._

 Limbo is a **reasoning system** for modelling and querying an agent's knowledge.
 Limbo features a **highly expressive** modelling language (with functions, equality, quantification, introspective modal